 Q) Which instruments are eligible?

-A) The primary instruments in the Rock U. program are guitar, bass, ukulele, harmonica, drums, keyboards and percussion, but any instrument that can be played onstage in front of an audience has the potential to become part of the Rock U. ensemble.
-Past Rock U. bands have featured flute, trumpet, saxophone, violin, melodica, kazoo, cello and clarinet in addition to the instruments above.
+A) The primary instruments in the Rock U. program are guitar, bass, keyboards, drums, ukulele, melodica, harmonica and percussion, but any instrument that can be played onstage in front of an audience has the potential to become part of the Rock U. ensemble.
+Past Rock U. bands have featured flute, trumpet, saxophone, violin, mandolin, kazoo and cello in addition to the instruments above.

 Q) My child sings but doesn’t play an instrument.
 Can he/she still participate?

 A) Yes, we are happy to have some singers in the band!
 However, kids who ONLY sing may have fewer opportunities to participate than those who also play instruments.
-Interested beginners will have a chance to try out most other instruments.
+Interested beginners will have a chance to try out other instruments, at all age levels.

 Q) Will the Rockers learn how to play their instruments?